kmcgreg5/gitVenvSync/README.md

-# gitVenvSyncDefault
+# gitVenvSync

+## Descrition
-A default template repo for syncing git repositories and python virtual environment syncing to a server
+A python script for updating and syncing github repositories and python virtual environments using pipreqs and GitPython.

-update 4
+Utilizes GitHub token authentication over HTTPS.